Tuesday, June 30, 2009

 What's In Your Nail Polish?

+Do you know that your nail polish probably contains harmful chemicals?
+Toluene, formaldehyde, and dibutyl phthalate, just to name a few.
+But growing concern and awareness has spawned demand for a greener and chemical-free manicure.
+And now there's an cheat sheet to know which brands are safe at the shop or salon.
 The National Healthy Nail Salon Alliance surveyed product manufacturers and found that 74% of polishes were entirely "three free."
 Great news!!
 If you're curious whether your favorite brand is in the clear, print the downloadable card — it's as easy as one, two, three when you cut, fold, and save the wallet-sized sheet as a reference.

 Labels: health trend, manicure, nail salons, personal care, toxic, toxins